Inositol and PCOS FAQs

 Inositol production is a small fraction of this large quantity.

-We would define Inositol as a sweet cabohydrate powder used as a health supplement for PCOS, fertility, certain cognitive and insulin resistant health conditions.
+Inositol is a sweet carbohydrate powder food supplement used for treating PCOS, fertility, certain cognitive and insulin resistant health conditions.
 You are best to read the wiki page for a more technical explantion.
 Link here.